 You’ll see a lot of petrified wood here.
 Which was Justin’s favorite.
 There are several petrified trees still intact just where they fell, or so we assume.
 You can still see the rings in the trees.
 It’s pretty impressive!
 We wondered how much was still to be uncovered under the land we are walking on.
 Just a mysterious and wonderful place!

 BOONDOCKING / DRY CAMPING

-There are several areas to dry camp down the gravel road before you get the main parking lot.
+There are several areas to dry camp down the gravel road before you get to the main parking lot.
 But if you have a big rig, our recommendation is to go all the way to the parking lot and stay there.
-Some of the dips to get to some of the pull off areas were pretty steep for us.
-If you have a toy-hauler, and sit a little higher, you may be able to make it.
+Some of the dips to get to some of the pull-off areas were pretty steep for us.
+If you have a toy hauler and sit a little higher, you may be able to make it.
 We arrived on a Friday afternoon.
 Not usual for us.
-We like to do these sort of things on the weekdays.
+We like to do these sorts of things on weekdays.
 But even arriving on a Friday afternoon, there was plenty of room!

-The parking area and road in is BLM land.
+The parking area and road are located on BLM land.
 The hiking area of Bisti Badlands is Wilderness area.
 There is a difference in rules.

 THE LOW-DOWN ON DOGS